Purandara Dasa: Biography

 Purandara Dasa was the only son of the wealthy merchant Varadappa Nayaka and his wife Rukmini.
 He was named Srinivasa Nayaka, after the patron deity of Venkateswara Temple, Tirumala.
 He acquired proficiency in Kannada, Sanskrit, and sacred music through education.
 At the age of 16, he was married to Saraswati Bai, traditionally described as a pious young girl.
+They had four sons, Varadappa, Gururaya, Abhinavappa and Madhvapati.
 He lost his parents at age 20, thereby inheriting his father's business of gemstones and pawning.
-He prospered and became known as Navakoti Narayana (an abundantly rich man; worth ninety millions).
+He prospered and became known as Navakoti Narayana (an abundantly rich man; worth ninety million).

-Popular legend narrates a miraculous incident in Srinivaasa Nayaka's life, owing to which he was led to devote himself to the practice, propagation and inculcation of bhakti (devotion) towards Lord Krishna through musical compositions.
-As a natural, inescapable consequence of such a transforming event, ubiquitous in the lives of several saints throughout the ages, he is believed to have relinquished his former greedy and miserly self, having realized the worthlessness of attachment to worldly possessions: The Lord, in a bid to cure Srinivaasa of his tenacious materialistic delusion and attachment, and thereby claim his devotion to Himself, approached Srinivaasa in the guise of a poor man, with a piteous plea for money; ostensibly, the money was direly needed to perform His son's 'upanayana'(sacred-thread investiture ceremony).
+Popular legend narrates a miraculous incident in Srinivasa Nayaka's life, owing to which he was led to devote himself to the practice, propagation and inculcation of bhakti (devotion) towards Krishna through musical compositions.
+As a consequence of the event, he is believed to have relinquished his former greedy and miserly self having realized the worthlessness of attachment to worldly possessions: Per this version, the deity in a bid to cure Srinivaasa of his tenacious materialistic delusion and attachment and thereby claim his devotion to himself, approached Srinivaasa in the guise of a poor man.
+In this guise the deity is said to have made a piteous plea to Srinivasa for money to perform his son's 'upanayana'(sacred-thread investiture ceremony).

-Having been summarily rejected, mocked and turned out, the 'poor man' surreptitiously repeated his plea before Srinivaasa's wife; a generous soul of rigorous spiritual nature, she gave away one of her precious nose rings, unbeknownst to her husband; the 'poor man' sold the nose ring back to none other than Srinivaasa himself!
-The shrewd Srinivaasa, privy to his wife's openhandedness, immediately identified the nose ring as his wife's and hurried home; enraged and anxious to ascertain the truth of the matter, he demanded his wife to produce the nose ring before him immediately.
+Having been summarily rejected, mocked and turned out, the 'poor man' repeated his plea before Srinivaasa's wife who per the legend was a generous soul of rigorous spiritual nature.
+She gave away one of her precious nose rings, unbeknownst to her husband.
+The 'poor man' sold the nose ring back to Srinivasa himself.
+The shrewd Srinivasa, privy to his wife's openhandedness, immediately identified the nose ring as his wife's and hurried home.
+He was enraged and anxious to ascertain the truth of the matter.
+He demanded his wife to produce the nose ring before him immediately.